kh0nsu/FromStutterFix/README.md

 * Sekiro 1.06
 * Elden Ring 1.06

 If you run a newer patch of Elden Ring, using ertool is the only option. ertool will search for the required addresses so it should work on any patch and likely newer patches too.
+You can close it immediately after enabling the options to be sure it has no further impact on the game.

 ## Usage